 -

-Getting your body ready for the next session faster
+Prepare your body for the next workout more quickly

-All exercise creates micro-injuries.
-It's not dangerous - but if you never let your body recover, you risk overload and injury.
+All exercise creates micro-damage.
+It's not dangerous – but if you never let your body recover, you risk overtraining and injury.

 Ice baths reduce inflammation and give the body a chance to repair itself more effectively.